 AI Answers About Pregnancy Nausea: Model Comparison

-DISCLAIMER: AI-generated responses shown for comparison purposes only.
-This is NOT medical advice.
-Always consult a licensed healthcare professional for medical decisions.
+DISCLAIMER: The AI-generated responses about pregnancy nausea shown below are for educational comparison only.
+This is NOT medical advice and should not be used for self-diagnosis or treatment decisions.
+Always consult a qualified healthcare professional about pregnancy nausea symptoms and treatment. [ai-answers-pregnancy-nausea]

 Morning sickness affects up to 80% of pregnant women, with approximately 50% experiencing vomiting.
 While often considered a normal part of pregnancy, severe nausea and vomiting, known as hyperemesis gravidarum, occurs in 0.3 to 3% of pregnancies and can lead to dehydration, weight loss, and hospitalization.
 Pregnancy nausea is one of the most searched health topics, as many women seek relief while worrying about medication safety for their developing baby.
 We asked four leading AI models the same question about pregnancy nausea and evaluated their responses.